Who We Are

 Open Door takes the initiative and comes alongside marginalized women on an indefinite basis.
 Going where there is a need, at no cost or pre-condition, is essential to our mission.

 We are an impartial Christian humanitarian organization with all female staff and volunteers who are motivated by a personal faith exemplified by a loving, compassionate and non-judgmental presence in the community.

 Women report that their involvement with Open Door Outreach has been positive, beneficial and provides them with hope and skills for a more appropriate future direction.

 Open Door Outreach has its roots in coffee!
 In 1992 the Sherwood Church of the Nazarene began a downtown Friday night outreach known as “The CoffeeHouse” at the CN Pensioner’s Club on King St. and later at the Notre Dame Convent.
 The CoffeeHouse was successful for many years and was led by Rev Cheryl Millman starting in 1998.
 It eventually closed on its 10th anniversary, October 2002.
-Open Door Ministries was formed and Wanda Livingston was hired in November 2002 to lead a program for women in addictions as well as provide outreach into the Provincial Correctional Centre.
+Open Door Ministries was co-founded by Rev. Millman and Wanda Livingston when Wanda was hired in November 2002 to lead a program for women in addictions as well as provide outreach into the Provincial Correctional Centre.
 In January 2005, Open Door received registered charity status from the federal government. and was officially launched as its own entity, distinct from the local Church of the Nazarene.
 Offices were in the basement of Geneva Villa on Walthen Drive in Charlottetown.